 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 Take your smartphone

 I know this may be an obvious one but I’m going to include it just in case.
 You’ll want to take pictures.
 You may need to look up various information.
 The calculator may come in handy.
 If you get separated from the rest of your party you’ll need to be able to find them.
 Just do yourself a favor and make sure you have your phone.

-Never go to an RV show hungry and take your smartphone
+Never go to an RV show hungry

 RV shows are lots and lots and lots of very similar campers crammed into just about every available space.
 It will take a few hours to see everything.
 Eat a decent meal before you go and take snacks.
 Trust me on this… You will tolerate the process a lot easier if you are not hungry.

 Yes, the show will probably have food for sale.
 There’s a good chance it won’t be anything great, though.

 Consider the type of RV you want